itsmichaelbtw/urbex/README.md

 }
 ```

+Additional errors such as `NetworkError`, `TimeoutError` and `PipelineError` are thrown when the request fails depending on the error type.
+These classes along with the `UrbexError` base class are available as a named export.

+See the [Urbex Error](lib/core//error.ts) class for more information.

 ### Resolve Status Codes

 To control if a request is allowed to resolve, you can use the `resolveStatus` option in the configuration.
 Both the current configuration and the response status code are passed to the function.
 The function must return a boolean value.
+Errors are caught automatically if this function were to throw an error.

 ```typescript
 urbex.get("https://jsonplaceholder.typicode.com/users", {